The JLL Smart Building Program produces webcasts as ongoing professional development and education for the real estate industry.

 These events present valuable and relevant information on technology applications for buildings, featuring industry experts and real estate veterans.
 Join us each month for such topics as: energy monitoring, smart grid/smart buildings, advanced lighting strategies, sustainability, procurement and demand response, real estate IT, advanced communications, and more…

-recorded and are available for viewing on demand.
+All webcasts are recorded and are available for viewing on demand.

 The Future of Smart Buildings Date: